 ESTJ Chiang Mai: Enjoy one of the Japanese inspired localities of the city, and go for a shopping trip, like Maya Shopping Mall, and One Nimman!

 The Commander – ENTJ Personality

-Backpacking journeys, crazy places and late-night conversations to discover the other side of the city?
-Make sure to enjoy the best of the backpacker life with great sunsets and crazy backpacking trips to traditional neighbourhoods.
+Backpacking journeys, crazy places, and late-night conversations to discover the other side of the city?
+Make sure to enjoy the best of the backpacker life with great sunsets and crazy backpacking trips to traditional neighborhoods.

 ENTJ Pattaya: Visit the Hard Rock Cafe – or, do not go that hard and Rock Around the Clock!